sharoncornelius/idpf-specification/idpf_specification.md

 ## Queue Group Initialization and Tear Down

-A vport’s queues can be split into multiple queue groups to provide dedicated/isolated resources to multiple applications sharing a vport.
+A vPort’s queues can be split into multiple queue groups to provide dedicated/isolated resources to multiple applications sharing a vPort.
 Each queue group can be associated with an application using Device receive filters and SW based transmit filters.
 RSS can be enabled and configured per RX queue group to load balance incoming packets across queues in a queue group.
-From TX queue perspective, Queues can be grouped to be connected to different Device Traffic Classes (TCS) or even grouped inside the vport to provide ability to control ETS (arbitration SP/WFQ) between different Queue groups.
+From TX queue perspective, Queues can be grouped to be connected to different Device Traffic Classes (TCS) or even grouped inside the vPort to provide ability to control ETS (arbitration SP/WFQ) between different Queue groups.

 Queue Group capability is not on by default and the capability is